 #10.
+Dr. Thomas Young.
 Family physician of John Adams.
 He was an active organizer of the Boston Tea Party and participated in the Continental Congress.

 #8.
-Edes published the antagonist Boston Gazette, a newspaper which financed the Boston Tea Party and printed anti-British propaganda.
+Benjamin Edes published the antagonist Boston Gazette, a newspaper which financed the Boston Tea Party and printed anti-British propaganda.
+There is no known likeness of Edes.

 #7.
-Became a spy for General Thomas Gage, first Surgeon General of the Continental Army, character in the video game Assassin’s Creed III.
+Dr. Benjamin Church.
+Was a trusted Son of Liberty who became a spy for General Thomas Gage and first Surgeon General of the Continental Army .
+Church is an antagonist in the video game Assassin’s Creed III.

 #6.
-Arnold, along with Ethan Allen and his boys, won control of Ft.
+General Benedict Arnold, along with Ethan Allen and his boys, won control of Ft.
 Ticonderoga for its aging artillery.
-Gave $500 to Joseph Warren’s orphans.
+In 178o, Arnold gave $500 to General Joseph Warren’s orphaned children.
+Eventually, Arnold would become a traitor to the cause of the American Revolution by defecting to the British Army.

 #5.
-April 18, 1775, Joseph Warren dispatched Dawes to Lexington to warn John Hancock, Samuel Adams, & the militias, of British movement.
+William Dawes.
+April 18, 1775, Dr. Joseph Warren dispatched Dawes (along with Paul Revere, to Lexington, MA to warn John Hancock, Samuel Adams, & the militias, of British movement.

 #4.
-April 18, 1775, Joseph Warren dispatched Revere to Lexington to warn John Hancock, Samuel Adams, & the militias, of British movement.
+Paul Revere.
+A silversmith and jack of all trades.
+On April 18, 1775, Dr. Joseph Warren dispatched Revere along with William Dawes to Lexington, MA to warn John Hancock, Samuel Adams, & the militias, of British movement.
+Revere, Warren, and Hancock were brother masons.

 #2.
+Samuel Adams.
 “Father of the American Revolution” because of his early stand against the tyranny of Great Britain.
 Failed in business and pecuniary matters.

 #1.
-Handsome idolized leader of the rebellion April – June 1775, Major General, killed at Bunker Hill at age 34, America’s first martyr.
+Dr. Joseph Warren.
+Handsome idolized leader of the colonial rebellion April – June 1775.
+Major General, killed at Bunker Hill at age 34, America’s first martyr.

 “Even in this unfortunate event he has served his country, for he has taught the sons of Freedom in America, that the laurel may be engrafted upon the cypress, and that true glory may be acquired not only in the arms of victory, but in the arms of death.”